 Students may choose not to attend classes or write examinations on holy days of their religion, but they must notify their instructors at least two weeks in advance.
 Instructors will then provide opportunity for students to make up work examinations without penalty.
-A list of religious holidays can be found at http://winnipeg.ca/academics/calendar/docs/important-notes.pdf
+A list of religious holidays can be found at http://uwinnipeg.ca/academics/calendar/docs/important-notes.pdf

-WEDNESDAY, JANUARY 20, 2016 is the final date to withdraw without academic penalty from courses which begin on September 9, 2015 and end on April 5, 2016 (2015/6 Fall/Winter Term).
+THURSDAY, JANUARY 19, 2017 is the final date to withdraw without academic penalty from courses which begin in September 2016 and end in April 2017 (2016-17 Fall/Winter Term).